-In the task of undertaking property valuations that are to be included as evidence within the Family Law Court, or in fact in any Court jurisdiction, requires critical understanding and expertise of this specialised process.
-In our experience, there are a number of points worth highlighting:
+The task of undertaking property valuations that are to be used as evidence within the Family Law Court requires a high degree of critical understanding and expertise on the behalf of a specialised Valuer.

 Valuers practice in full accordance with the ‘Code of Ethics’ set by the Australian Property Institute (API) and perform their professional duty in line with the ‘API Valuation and Property Standards’ and ‘API Rules of Conduct’.
 Any actual or potential ‘Conflict of Interest’ is identified and disclosed at the outset to all parties.
 It is the Valuers professional responsibility to remain completely independent and impartial throughout the process and always conduct themselves with honesty, integrity, fairness and honour.